 - SLAP tears

-When you make an appointment to see one of our orthopedic shoulder specialists, the first step will be a thorough physical evaluation.
+When you make an appointment to see one of our orthopaedic shoulder specialists, the first step will be a thorough physical evaluation.
 This may involve imaging, such as X-rays, as well as arthroscopy, which allows the doctor to see directly inside your shoulder joint.

 Patients will receive a treatment plan that's tailored to their particular needs, and in some cases, this may include nonoperative treatments, such as exercise, heat or ice therapy, medication, or physical therapy.
 In other instances, shoulder surgery may be required.